Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 - Product Ratings

-Ratings will give users to opportunity to score their favourite products.
+Ratings will give users an opportunity to score their favourite products.
 Users will also be able to sort products by rating.

 - Product Suggestion Form